jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 **Reporting on appropriations: end-of-year performance information**

 ### 19A Provision of end-of-year performance information other than by Ministers
-(1) This section applies to the department, functional chief executive, Office of Parliament, Crown entity, Schedule 4 organisation, or Schedule 4A company (performance reporter) most recently identified in the supporting information for an Appropriation Act as providing end-of-year performance information on an appropriation for a financial year.
+(1) This section applies to the department, functional chief executive, Office of Parliament, parliamentary agency, Crown entity, Schedule 4 organisation, or Schedule 4A company (performance reporter) most recently identified in the supporting information for an Appropriation Act as providing end-of-year performance information on an appropriation for a financial year.
 (2) As soon as practicable after the end of each financial year, the performance reporter must prepare the information that is required by section 19C.
 (3) Not later than 15 working days after the performance reporter receives an audit report on the information under section 45D of this Act or section 156 of the Crown Entities Act 2004 (as applicable),—
   (a) the performance reporter must, unless the performance reporter is the appropriation administrator, provide the information and the audit report to the appropriation administrator; and